ePages-de/epages-docs/_posts/2016/2016-04-20-jenadevs-docker-party.md

 ## Summary

 In retrospect, this meetup was a great success.
 Every participant had the possibilty to have fun, meet other devs and learn something new.
-Except for the beginners, who rarely neede to finalise their well-documented tutorial at home, all participants were able to finish all workshop tasks on time with excellent results.
+Except for the beginners, who rarely needed to finalise their well-documented tutorial at home, all participants were able to finish all workshop tasks on time with excellent results.
 So it was obvious that a lot of guests joined parts of the orga team in the local bar and just talked about the expierience in their developer life, their favorite editors and some nerdier stuff.

 Thanks to all attendees and ePages coworkers for making this happen!